 However, using regular shaving razors for the job can be slower and often results in cuts and wounds.

-Hair removal cream helps make the pubic hair removal process easier and more effective.
+Hair removal cream helps make hair removal down there easier and more effective.
 It is advisable to use hair depilatories for your “below the belt” region.

-However, one must avoid applying the products directly to the genital organs as this could lead to negative consequences.
+However, one must avoid applying the products directly to sensitive areas as this could lead to negative consequences.